 The entrance to Balneario Sun Bay will be next, on the left.
 Just after that, you can turn left onto the dirt path and drive to the end.
 From here you can do a nice hike to Cayo de Tierra.

-Continue westward and into the town of Esperanza (bearing left onto Road 996).
+They have moved the 2 locomotives out of the brush by the pier and and they are on the side of the road 997, just before the left turn into town.
+There is also an old well there.
+After checking the locomotives out, go into the town of Esperanza (bearing left onto Road 996).
 Right at this corner, on the left, you will see the remains of the old Esperanza Sugar Mill.
 There is not much left of it.
 It is completely overgrown with trees and vines, and it is in ruins.
 As you continue on Road 996, at the next curve (by El Blok Hotel), pull straight into dirt parking area.
 If you walk to the beach, you will see the old Esperanza sugar pier.
 This was where the boats would load up with sugar cane grown in Vieques to take to the big island of Puerto Rico to be processed (after the local mills stopped processing sugar cane on Vieques).
 We love this pier to watch the sunset.

 As you continue into the town of Esperanza, you will have the malecon on the waterfront, and some cute bars/restaurants and shops on the right.
 Take some time and enjoy the scenery.

 Right here among the stores you can find the Vieques Conservation Trust Museum.
 This is a small museum about Vieques history, with some archaeological pieces, and some fish tanks with some local sea life.
+Usually open M-Fri 8am- 4pm.
 They also have a little gift shop.
 Admission to the museum is free, but we suggest that you drop a couple bucks into the donation box.

 And Some Beaches (of course!)